Candidate Disability Accommodations

 - Accommodations offset the identified functional limitation so that the impact of impairment is minimized by means of an auxiliary aid or an adjustment to the testing procedure.
 Functional limitation refers to the aspects of a disability that interfere with an individual's ability to function in some capacity on a regular and continuing basis.

 - ABOG shall not exclude any candidate from examination solely because of a disability if ABOG is provided with notice of the disability in time to permit ABOG to make such adjustments in the examination as are reasonably necessary to accommodate the disability.

-Email email@example.com with notifications and/or requests for accommodations or with an questions.
+Email email@example.com with notifications and/or requests for accommodations or with any questions.

-- For the 2020 Qualifying Exam, you need to notify ABOG by December 18, 2019, and provide sufficient documentation with your request to permit us to verify the existence, nature, and extent of the disability.
+- For the Qualifying Exam, you need to notify ABOG by the final application deadline, and provide sufficient documentation with your request to permit us to verify the existence, nature, and extent of the disability.